hit9/bitproto/docs/quickstart.rst

 In bitproto, we can determine how long the encoded buffer will be just from the proto defined, for instance, the message ``Pen`` will occupy ``3 + 64`` bits, that's ``9`` bytes.

+You may want to checkout
+`a larger example on github <https://github.com/hit9/bitproto/tree/master/example>`_.

 Next, we will introduce how to use bitproto with this simple bitproto file in different languages.

 Language-Specific Guides